shreyaiitj/Cipher_ContractImplementation/README.md

 7.  **Pull-Payment Settlement**: If the claim is valid, the contract credits the payout to the provider's `pendingWithdrawals` mapping.
 8.  **Withdrawal**: The provider calls `withdrawPending()` to retrieve their accumulated payouts.

----

 ## How the Randomness & Salt Timing Works
 We use a two-step commit-reveal scheme:
 1.  **Commit**: First, the provider picks a secret salt, hashes it, and submits the hash (`commitSalt`) to the contract.
-The provider is now locked in — they cannot change their salt later.
+The provider is now locked in they cannot change their salt later.
 2.  **Reveal**: Once the target block is mined and its blockhash is public, the provider reveals their salt (`revealSalt`).
 The contract checks that the hash matches the commitment and verifies the salt was committed *before* the target block was mined.
 3.  **Why Salt Timing Matters**: If a provider could wait until after the block was mined to commit their salt, they could try thousands of salts off-chain until they found one that made the ticket win.
 By enforcing `saltCommitBlock[ticket.saltCommit] < ticket.futureBlock`, the provider cannot predict the blockhash or manipulate the lottery outcome.

----

-## Key Developer Notes
-*   **Hinglish Code Comments**: Inline comments in `Contract.sol` are written in Hinglish to help Indian developers understand the logic behind EVM lookbacks, reentrancy guards, and unbonding lock resets quickly.
-*   **Verification**: Run automated tests via `forge test` to verify complete protocol execution.